 The social cost of carbon (SCC) represents the current and future economic damages from the emission of one ton of GHGs.
-The SCC has been subject to a significant amount of research.
-Hence, to produce a representative estimate of the SCC for use in BASF's Value-to-Society approach, PwC used the results from a meta-analysis of the extensive academic literature that already exists on the subject.
-From this analysis, we have chosen a SCC of €77 (based on 2017 numbers) for one ton of GHG emissions.
+The SCC has been subject to a significant amount of research by academics and government agencies.
+Hence, to produce a representative estimate of the SCC for use in BASF's Value-to-Society approach, PwC used the results from a meta-analysis of the extensive academic literature which already exists on the subject.
+From this analysis, we have chosen a SCC of 70€ (EUR 2015) for one ton of GHG emissions in 2015.

 The profile of anticipated climate change damages is weighted into the future, and GHG emissions reside in the atmosphere for a limited period.
-Therefore, the expected climate impact of additional tons of CO2e rises over time.
-As recommended by the UN's International Panel on Climate Change (IPCC) it is assumed that the real SCC increases by 3% per year.
+Therefore the expected climate impact of an additional tons of CO2e rises over time.
+As recommended by the IPCC it is assumed that the real SCC increases every year by 3%.